ShuaiShao93/Audio-Capture-Transmission-Player/README.md

-# Remote Audio Capture-Transmission-Play software including Server, Client, and Network Transmission
+﻿# Remote Audio Capture-Transmission-Play software including Server, Client, and Network Transmission
 • On Windows server, captured audio by injecting DLL into processes and intercept system audio stream<br />
 • Designed audio mixing, AAC encoding, TCP network transmission and AAC decoding modules<br />
 • On client, customized audio player with buffer mechanism to synchronize with video <br />

 Instructions:
 1. Locate Line 21 in InjectDLL/InjectDLL.cpp, change the if-sentence with the process names you want to inject.
-You can see currently it's working on "QQmusic.exe" and "splayer.exe".

 2. Locate Line 19 in TestLibPlayer/TestLibPlayer.h, change SERVER_ADD to the actual address of server.
 If you want to test locally, just leave it be.

 3. Build 'AudioHook'.

+4. Move AudioHook2.dll from AudioHook\Release to TestCaptureAudio\Release.

-4. Locate Line 25 in InjectDLL/InjectDLL.cpp, change the path to AudioHook2.dll file, which you built in project 'AudioHook'.
+4. Locate Line 25 in InjectDLL/InjectDLL.cpp, change the path to AudioHook2.dll file, aka path to "TestCaptureAudio\Release".

 5. Copy AudioHook2.lib from 'AudioHook' to /TestCaptureAudio, in order to be used by 'TestCaptureAudio'.